Diffuse interface approach to oxygen transport and metabolism under blood flow dynamics in microcirculations

 Figures~\ref{fig:results_c_s}(b) and \ref{fig:results_c_s}(c) show the distribution of oxygen concentration $c$ and saturation $s$ at $t=0.05$ s and $0.4$ s on the lateral cross-sectional area, respectively.
 The fully oxygenated Hb immediately diffuses through the RBC membrane, plasma and ultimately into tissues.
 Figure~\ref{fig:results_c_s}(d) shows the time history of $c_3$ averaged in the tissue phase $\Omega_3$.
 Corresponding to the decrease of $c_1$ (or $s_1$), $c_3$ steeply increases and reaches the maximum ($t \approx 0.2$ s), that is, diffusion and consumption have been balanced, then it decreases because the provided oxygen from RBCs has run out and consumption becomes the dominant event in tissue.

+Numerically obtained the single-concave (or parachute-like) shape of RBCs shown in Figs.~\ref{fig:results_c_s}(b) and \ref{fig:results_c_s}(c) has been well investigated, e.g., in {\it in vivo} observations in capillaries with diameters of approximately 7 $\mu$m~\cite{Skalak1969}.
+Numerical simulations have also successfully reproduced the shape, e.g., in multi-cellular interaction problems~\cite{Takeishi2014, Takeishi2015, Takeishi2017}, as well as the single cell level~\cite{Takeishi2021}.
+These numerical studies further revealed the underling mechanism of the morphological transition after flow onset: the RBC membrane near the tube wall experiences drug due to the no-slip boundary condition, whereas the membrane near the centerline flows faster, resulting in a stable parachute shape.
+The stable deformed shape potentially shifts to other morphologies depending on tube diameter, capillary numbers ($Ca$), and viscosity ratios, in association with the equilibrium position of the RBC~\cite{Takeishi2021}.

 Oxygen saturation $s$ is seen to smear out around the front regions of RBCs at $t=0.4$ s (Fig.~\ref{fig:results_c_s}(c)).